 Drowsy Driving is Dangerous Driving and Can Cause Accidents

 Drowsy driving is exactly what it sounds like – it’s a highly dangerous blend of driving while sleepy or fatigued.
 The primary reason for drowsy driving is of course lack of sleep though there are other medical reasons, as well.

-According to a recent report by the AAA, a drivers who sleeps for only five to six hours doubles their risk of being involved in a serious car crash, in comparison to someone who has enjoyed seven hours of sleep or more.
+According to a recent report by the AAA, a driver who sleeps for only five to six hours doubles their risk of being involved in a serious car crash, in comparison to someone who has enjoyed seven hours of sleep or more.

-Crash rates only increase with the less sleep a person gets.
+Crash rates may increase with the less sleep a person gets.
 To further illustrate the real dangers of sleep deprivation, consider this: drivers who sleep for only four to five hours have the same risk of being involved in a collision as a drunk driver.

 It goes without saying that driving while drowsy will severely affect your ability to drive, even if you do manage to keep your eyes open.
 Drowsiness will:

 According to the American Academy of Sleep Medicine, here are a few common signs of driving while fatigued:

 - Dozing off, constant yawning, and difficulty keeping one’s head up.